Healthdirect Free Australian health advice you can count on.

 • packaging

+It is generally available as a tablet.
 No matter which brand you are prescribed, temazepam works in the same way to treat sleep problems.

-There are other rare side effects.
+There are other side effects.
 Tell your doctor if you experience any of these, since you might need immediate medical treatment:

-When should I speak to my doctor?
+When should I see my doctor?

 Speak to your doctor if you:

-Asking about your treatment or medication is important to help you understand your options.
-Read our guide to important questions to ask your pharmacist or doctor before taking a medicine.
+Asking about your treatment or medicines helps you understand your options.
+Read our guide to questions to ask your pharmacist or doctor before taking a medicine.

 You can also visit healthdirect's list of medicines that contain temazepam to read the CMI for the brand of temazepam prescribed.